Welcome to the Sustainability Demonstration Center !

 The SDC was founded when a large international company along with other developers threatened to divert the vast majority of the water from the Veracruz River, which would have limited the accessibility of drinking water for future generations and destroy the livelihoods of farmers in Guacimal and nearby communities.
 The farmers and communities got organized, and successfully challenged the water withdrawal under the Costa Rican constitutional right to live in a healthy environment.
 As part of this initial resistance movement, the co-founders of the SDC came together to buy a historic (La Casona de Guacimal) building in the center of town and set up the Sustainability Demonstration Center (SDC), running educational programs, creating and supporting a farmer’s market, and finding new ways to build the local economy while enhancing environmental quality.

 There are three major categories of activities at the SDC: rural economic sustainable development, environmental protection, and education, though there is also a strong animal welfare component.
-All of these activities have enjoyed the support and participation of hundreds of people over the last four years; and have significantly changed the quality of life in the region.
+All of these activities have enjoyed the support and participation of thousands of people over the last four years; and have significantly changed the quality of life in the region.

 Rural Economic Sustainable Development: